aabbtree77/miniguestlog/README.md

 [Web Dev Cody: TODO with Authentication.](https://www.youtube.com/watch?v=oJBu2k7OEk8) The React part feels convoluted, and I am not sure about authentication, but my web journey has begun with this code.

 [Web Dev Cody: Save Your Time - I deployed Next.js to different services (so you don't have to).](https://youtu.be/ixCEmwH1D8c?t=821) render.com is completely fine here.
-Web Dev Cody has a lot of good videos about whether to deploy on VPS manually, use Docker/Swarm, and K8, go with AWS, or complete 3rd party services such as Vercel.
-I have not decided yet on my default deployment technology.
-These tools are changing perpetually and deployment is a complete nightmare.
+Web Dev Cody has a lot of good videos about deployment and SWE.
+Most of the tools are changing perpetually and this non-convergence and constant exploration become a nightmare.
 At the moment (November 2025), Hetzner with Dokploy is gaining traction, but something tells me this is not it.
 I would go manually with raw VPS + ChatGPT, be it Hetzner or something else.

 [Web Dev Cody: I got my first DDoS (and what you can do to help prevent it).](https://www.youtube.com/watch?v=-lNpF0ACe1Y) Hint: Go with a raw VPS, at least no huge bills and you control everything when the shit hits the fan.
 Also, it is the only way to make anything at least mildly reliable and not demanding constant updates.

 Net Ninja: [TODO-I](https://www.youtube.com/watch?v=98BzS5Oz5E4&t=2s), [TODO-II.](https://www.youtube.com/watch?v=WsRBmwNkv3Q&t=1s) MERN with manual bare-bones auth.
 I like it, but it is probably no longer relevant.
-Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.js which should actually be called Next.ts.
+Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.ts.

 [EdRoh: MERN Dashboard.](https://youtu.be/0cPCMIuDk2I?t=24251) Shows the deployment on render.com.
 Unlike some other tutorials, it does not miss an important step that demands whitelisting render.com IP addresses on mongodb.com.